Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA); Staph - MRSA; Staphylococcal - MRSA

 A sign of a staph skin infection is a red, swollen, and painful area on the skin.
 Pus or other fluids may drain from this area.
 It may look like a boil.
-These symptoms are more likely to occur if the skin has been cut or rubbed, because this gives the MRSA germ a way to "get in."
+These symptoms are more likely to occur if the skin has been cut or rubbed, because this gives the MRSA germ a way to enter your body.
 Symptoms are also more likely in areas where there is more body hair, because the germ can get into hair follicles.

-MRSA infection in people who are in health care facilities tend to be severe.
+MRSA infection in people who are in health care facilities tends to be severe.
 These infections may be in the bloodstream, heart, lungs or other organs, urine, or in the area of a recent surgery.
 Some symptoms of these severe infections may include:

 The only way to know for sure if you have a MRSA or staph infection is to see a provider.

 A cotton swab is used to collect a sample from an open skin rash or skin sore.
 Or, a sample of blood, urine, sputum, or pus from an abscess may be collected.
-The sample is sent to a lab to test for staph and MRSA.
-If MRSA is found, it will be tested to see which antibiotic should be used to treat the infection.
+The sample is sent to a lab to test for identification of which bacteria are present, including staph.
+If staph is found, it will be tested to see which antibiotics are and are not effective against it.
+This process helps tell if MRSA is present and which antibiotics can be used to treat the infection.

 Draining the infection may be the only treatment needed for a skin MRSA infection that has not spread.
 A provider should do this procedure.
-DO NOT try to pop open or drain the infection yourself.
+Do not try to pop open or drain the infection yourself.
 Keep any sore or wound covered with a clean bandage.

 Severe MRSA infections are becoming harder to treat.
 Your lab test results will tell the doctor which antibiotic will treat your infection.
-Your doctor will follow guidelines about which antibiotics to use, and will look at your personal health history.
+Your provider will follow guidelines about which antibiotics to use and will look at your personal health history.
 MRSA infections are harder to treat if they occur in:

 You may need to keep taking antibiotics for a long time, even after you leave the hospital.